-UN inspectors moving to Ukriaine nuclear plant in war zone
+UN inspectors head to Ukraine nuclear plant in war zone

 Grossi met Tuesday with Ukrainian President Volodymyr Zelenskyy to discuss the mission that is expected to last several days.

-Energy dominated the early news Wednesday for another reason, when Russia’s Gazprom stopped the flow of natural gas through a major pipeline from to western Europe early Wednesday, claiming it was a technical move it announced in advance.
+Energy dominated the early news Wednesday for another reason, when Russia’s Gazprom stopped the flow of natural gas through a major pipeline from to western Europe early Wednesday, a move it announced in advance and said was for routine maintenance.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine